Walkable attractions, museums, shopping, dining, and culture just minutes from your meeting or event

 Palm Springs Walk of Stars

-As you explore downtown, look down — the Palm Springs Walk of Stars honors over 400 notable figures from entertainment, politics, and local history.
+As you explore downtown, look down, the Palm Springs Walk of Stars honors over 400 notable figures from entertainment, politics, and local history.
 You'll find stars dedicated to Frank Sinatra, Marilyn Monroe, Bob Hope, Elvis Presley, and so many more.
-With more than 400 stars embedded in the sidewalks, this is one of the most fun and free walkable activities in downtown Palm Springs.
+With more than 400 stars embedded in the sidewalks, this is one of the most fun and free activities to walk around downtown Palm Springs.

 Palm Springs Walk of Stars